i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-1.19.md

 # Update Guide from i-doit 1.7.4 to 1.19

-Here we you will find short instruction to Update your i-doit up to i-doit 1.19.
+Here we you will find short instruction to Update your i-doit up to i-doit 1.19.<br>
-You may need to Upgrade your Operating System.
+You may need to Upgrade your Operating System.<br>
 This instructions are valid for **Debian** and the commands used differ in other OS.Before you start, Download all updates you need to do and copy them in the i-doit root Folder.

 !!! danger "**Important things to note before hand**"

-    This Guide do not come with any warranty and may not work in your specific use case.
+    This Guide do not come with any warranty and may not work in your specific use case.<br>
     This depends on the configuration and installation type of your instance.

     Also needed **Add-on** updates are not mentioned.